 The module supports fingerprint match on card functionality through API.
 It is not used by the cryptographic module in the configuration described in this security policy as no applet is loaded to exercise this functionality.

 4 Ports and Interfaces

-The ID-One Cosmo V7 supports two modes of operations: Contact mode and contactless mode.
+The ID-One Cosmo V7-n Lite supports only operations in Contact mode.

-Contact communication is achieved through a physical connection to a smart card contact plate.
-Contactless communication is achieved through a physical connection to a loop antenna.
-Neither the contact plate nor the antenna is within the cryptographic boundaries of the module.
+Contact communication is achieved through a physical connection to a smart card contact plate according to ISO 7816 standard.